I make work about what I know.

 Obviously, in these two pieces, my source material was coming from a tangible map and I employed traditional tenets associated with mapping (map pins and the grid block structure) to construct the work, but by removing text, symbols and other signifiers outside of the title of the pieces, I believe that these two pieces fit comfortably into the dialogue that the work Survey was fostering.
 These three works present viewers with the illusion of order, even though one of them is complete artifice.
 While all three of the aforementioned works owe a debt to cartography, I feel that by presenting them in this manner I am offering a critique to the sanctity of maps and how the illusion of order that they present to our society is arbitrary at best and fictional at worst.

-In closing, a quote by K. Ross Toole is of particular interest to my practice: “There is great danger in short memories . . .
+A quote by K. Ross Toole is of particular interest to my practice: “There is great danger in short memories . . .
 Let today’s Westerner stop occasionally by the remnants of the failed homesteaders’ town, with its blankly staring windows, its collapsed granary, occupied only by field mice and prairie dogs, and its bank—the doors agape, the vault empty.
 It is important to remember.”

 This is an American West that I understand.